Opal: Multimodal Image Generation for News Illustration: Study 1: Exploring GPT-3 as a Source of Suggestions

 \subsubsection{Generating Icons from Keywords}

-We report a weighted Cohen’s Kappa of 0.13 (none to slight agreement) for interrater reliability on the ratings for icons expanded from keywords.
-We used a two-sample t-test to compare the mean ratings of icons generated by human and GPT3 and found that the mean rating of human generated icons is significantly higher than the mean rating of the GPT3 generated icons (p-value < 0.001).
-For human generated icons, 71\% were rated high (4 or higher) and for GPT3 generated icons 53\% were rated high.
-The results are summarized in Table \ref{mean1} and Figure \ref{ratings1}.
-Again, although people are better at generating relevant icons from keywords, GPT3 still produces a decent amount of good results.
+For the ratings of icons from keywords, we report slight agreement (weighted Cohen’s Kappa=0.13).
+With a Mann-Whitney U test, we found that the mean rating of human-generated icons (4.03) was significantly higher than that of GPT-3-generated icons (3.52) (to a p-value < 0.001).
+For human generated icons, 71\% were rated highly.
+For GPT-3-generated icons, 53\% were rated highly.
+Again, although people are better at generating icons from keywords, but GPT-3 still produces a majority of highly relevant results.